 From the data, we can see if and when certain spots within the store has a higher sales and traffic ratio than others, what items are promoted by the design and the difficulty customers have in getting to the most purchased items.
 Regarding the layout chosen, different variables will be augmented and therefore customers’ behaviors.

 So we can conclude that having a good layout isn’t just about picking the one a retailer thinks is best in his given scenario but taking real-world data and making plans based on that.
 The goal will always remain to increase sales and create a satisfactory customer experience so they can come back again and again.
-And selecting the right layout will go a long way in making this happen.
+And Picking the right store layout based on customer behavior will go a long way in making this happen.